keras-team/keras-io/guides/md/keras_hub/object_detection_retinanet.md

 def convert_to_tuple(record):
-    """Converts a decoded TFDS record to a tuple for keras-hub.
+    """Converts a decoded TFDS record to a tuple for KerasHub.

     Args:
-      record: A dictionary returned by `decode_custom_tfds` or `decode_tfds`.
+      record: A dictionary returned by `decode_custom_tfds`.

     Returns:
       A tuple (image, bounding_boxes).